sunjc826/peggle/README.md

 `cleanup` phase
 - All lit pegs fade out and disappear.
+- If all orange pegs are gone, transition to `gameEnd` phase, where the game is considered won.
+- If not all orange pegs are gone but all balls are gone, transition to `gameEnd` phase, where the game is considered lost.
+- Otherwise, transition to `waitingForNewRound` phase

+`waitingForNewRound` phase
+- Nothing happens, but physics objects can still move and rotate, i.e. update.
+- Cannon line does not appear, and user input into the game is not registered.
+E.g. The cannon does not rotate in response to user input.
 - After around 2 seconds, transition to `beginning` phase.

+`gameEnd` phase
+We will discuss this in the next section.

+#### Test Peg Type
+- When a ball collides with a peg, an audio clip "boing" will play.
+When pegs collide, no audio is played.
+Note that however, a peg is still considered as being hit even if it is another peg that collides with it.
+- When a ball collides with a green peg, another audio clip "whee" will also play.
+The relevant special power will take effect either for the current ball or for the next few balls (depending on what the special power is).

+#### Test Cannon
+- On long press at a point on the screen, the cannon will attempt to rotate toward the point that is pressed.
+- The speed of rotation depends on the angle the cannon needs to rotate through to aim at the pressed point.
+If the angle is larger, the speed of rotation is also greater.
+- When the cannon rotates until it points at the pressed position, the cannon stops rotating.
+- As mentioned above, the prediction line also updates with the angle of the cannon.

+#### Test Bucket
+- Movement: The bucket alternates between moving left and right about the bottommost region of the game area.
+The speed of the bucket remains constant, unaffected by collisions between the bucket and other game objects.
+For e.g. when the ball hits the bucket, the bucket's speed does not change even though the ball bounces off.
+- Collision:
+  - When the ball hits the side of the bucket, the ball bounces off.
+  - When the ball falls into the center of the bucket, the ball is destroyed, regardless of the type of special that is currently active.
+(This includes spooky ball.)
+The player gets a free ball.
+In particular, when multiball is active, if multiple balls fall into the bucket center, the player also gets multiple free balls.

+#### Game statistics
+Game statistics are displayed in the top right portion of the screen, with the following fields:
+- Balls left
+- Active count: Number of actives
+  - For spooky ball, it refers to the number of times the spooky ball can wrap around from the bottom to the top of the screen.
+Each time the ball wraps around, the number of actives will decrease by one.
+Note that the stats display will also update accordingly when this happens.
+  - For (1) super duper guide, (2) phase through, the number of actives refers to the number of future balls that are equipped with the corresponding ability.
+For e.g. in the case of super duper guide, if `activeCount == 2`, then the next 2 balls will have additional prediction.
+In the case of phase through, if `activeCount == 3`, then the next 3 balls will be able to phase through horizontally.
+  - For other special abilities, active count will be blank as it is not relevant.
+- Total score: Updates each time a game round finishes.
+It does not update when the ball is still in the air.
+- Number of pegs left of each type: Similar to score, this updates each time a game round finishes.

+#### Test Scroll (Game)
+The best way to test scroll would be to use the multiball powerup.
+For an arbitary number of balls, the scroll will behave in this manner.
+- Consider the ball with the largest Y position, e.g. the ball closest to the bottom of the play area.
+The camera's scroll position depends on this ball.
+- For this ball, the scroll level will always try to keep make sure that the ball's Y position is in the center of the screen.
+However, the screen will not overscroll.
+By this, I mean that the scroll view will not scroll higher than the top of the gameplay area, and it will not scroll lower than the bottom of the gameplay area.

+#### Test Special
+I will only discuss the special powers in the game requirements.
+- For spooky ball, as mentioned in game statistics, the number of times the current ball can wrap around is indicated by the active count field in the stats view.
+By default, a ball is not able to wrap around, however, each time it hits a green peg, the active count will increase.
+Each time the ball wraps around, the active count will decrease by 1.
+  - Furthermore, the wrap around behavior is such that the ball retains its previous velocity, and its x-position remains unchanged.
+- For explosive, upon hitting a green peg, all other pegs are allowed to translate for the remaining duration of the current ball.
+A radial explosive force is exerted in a certain radius of the hit green peg.
+Other pegs caught in the radius will be marked as hit.
+The explosive force can cause chain reactions if another green peg is hit.
+The ball is also impacted by the explosive force.

+#### Test GameEnd
+Regardless of the game status, i.e. win or lose, a popup will be produced on top of the game view.
+- In the center there is a line of text.
+  - If the game is won, the line of text will congratulate the player.
+Congratulatory audio will play.
+  - If the game is lost, the line of text will tell the player to fight on.
+An "Fight on" audio clip will play.
+- There are 2 buttons near the bottom of the screen.
+- One button says Restart, on tap, the popup closes and the game reloads, i.e. the same level loads, the player can start to play the level again.
+- The other button says Back and on tap, the application transitions back to the Level Select screen.

+#### Test Win Lose conditions
+As mentioned before, the game is considered to end when there are no more orange pegs, or when there are no balls left.
+There is an edge case:
+- The player is allowed to create a level without any orange pegs.
+In fact, the player is allowed to create a level with no pegs at all.
+In this case, the game will not automatically win the moment it is loaded.
+The player can play for a single round, after which the game ends.

 ## Written Answers